Cheryl Burke: Season 19: Celebrity partner Antonio Sabàto Jr.

 1Score given by guest judge Kevin Hart in place of Goodman.

 2The American public scored the dance in place of Goodman with the averaged score being counted alongside the three other judges.

-3This week only, for "Partner Switch-Up" week, Sabàto Jr. performed with Allison Holker instead of Burke.
-Burke performed with Alfonso Ribeiro.
+3This week only, for "Partner Switch-Up" week, Sabàto Jr. performed with Allison Holker instead of Burke while she performed with Alfonso Ribeiro.

 4Score given by guest judge Jessie J in place of Goodman.

 5Score given by guest judge Pitbull in place of Goodman.